serverpod/serverpod_docs/docs/05-deployments/01-deploying-to-aws.md

 :::caution

 Using Serverpod’s AWS deployment may incur costs to your AWS account.
-Serverpod’s scripts are provided as-is, and we take no responsibility for any unexpected charges from using them.
+Serverpod’s scripts are provided as-is, and we take no responsibility for any unexpected charges for using them.

 :::